seanbaxter/DirectXShaderCompiler/docs/ProgrammersManual.rst

-``llvm/Support/TypeBuilder.h``, to retrieve them.  ``TypeBuilder`` has two forms depending on whether you're building types for cross-compilation or native library use.  ``TypeBuilder<T, true>`` requires that ``T`` be independent of the host environment, meaning that it's built out of types from the ``llvm::types`` (`doxygen <http://llvm.org/doxygen/namespacellvm_1_1types.html>`__) namespace and pointers, functions, arrays, etc. built of those.  ``TypeBuilder<T, false>`` additionally allows native C types whose size may depend on the host compiler.
+``llvm/Support/TypeBuilder.h``, to retrieve them.  ``TypeBuilder`` has two forms depending on whether you're building types for cross-compilation or native library use.  ``TypeBuilder<T, true>`` requires that ``T`` be independent of the host environment, meaning that it's built out of types from the ``llvm37::types`` (`doxygen <http://llvm.org/doxygen/namespacellvm_1_1types.html>`__) namespace and pointers, functions, arrays, etc. built of those.  ``TypeBuilder<T, false>`` additionally allows native C types whose size may depend on the host compiler.